 RADAR is an ASF satellite project located in Santa Ana.
 RADAR (Rendering Access to Disease-Prevention Advocacy & Retention) focuses on HIV intervention and prevention among young Latino men, aged 18-49, who have sex with men and their sexual partners, regardless of their age, gender, or ethnicity.
 The project’s goal is to increase HIV testing and linkage to medical care, facilitation of patient navigation, and distribution of condoms.
 Volunteers opportunities include outreach (various hours), data entry, and social media promotion.

 The volunteer spirit is at the heart of ASF’s fundraising programs.
 An important reason why ASF is able to devote an exceptionally high percentage of its income to client services is the imagination and dedication of hundreds of volunteers who organize our annual charity events such as: AIDS Walk Orange County, Orange County Ride for AIDS and ASF’s Annual Gala.
 Volunteers help with setting up events, registering guests, serving meals or beverages, assisting with silent and live auctions, running event booths or games, assisting with event breakdown and helping with post event reconciliations and mailings.

 Qualified volunteer fitness instructors assist our client work-out group to achieve their fitness goals on a weekly basis.

-Volunteers with many different skills and qualifications assist ASF in a number of ways including hair styling, catering, tax accounting, graphic art, journal/writing, marketing/public relations, music, theatrical production and photography.
+Volunteers with many different skills and qualifications assist ASF in a number of ways including hair styling, catering, tax accounting, graphic art, journal/writing, marketing/public relations, music, theatrical production, photography and Spanish language translations.

 Times vary depending on the program.
 Volunteer interaction with clients depends on the volunteer opportunity.
 An initial interview and current TB test will be required for most programs.
 Some volunteer activities require additional training.
 Family programs require fingerprinting and a background check.